• About Us

 Tuesday

-SqSm' Girls High School Team hosted a squash match against a newly formed local private school team.
-Fun fact: one-third of the opposing team's line up were SquashSmarts girls!
+Our SqSm' Girls high school squash team hosted a match against a local private school team.
+Fun fact: one-third of the opposing team's line up was of SquashSmarts students!

 Wednesday